linas/archeo/README.md

 * Consolidate all my old archives and copies.
 They are everywhere, I don't even know what I have, if its any good, and its all taking up disk space.
 Where is it?
 What is it?
 Is it rotten?
 Is it good?
+* Provide "some level of" content integrity assurances.
 * Start small, for home users.
 Expand to archives, libraries.
 Support databases and complex data.
 Allow data forensics and data recovery.
   Do things that data archivists need.
 Handle medical data, business data,